The Setting Sun

 Will de Kypia

-Way too late for us to be playing baseball,
+It was way too late to be playing baseball,

-we should've quit maybe half an hour ago.
+we should have stopped half an hour ago.

 Be home before dark, be back

-The plate faced due west so the batter
+Home plate faced due west so a batter

 could just make out the pitches against

-and handle grounders, he found it tough to track a
+and maybe grounders he'd find it hard to track a

 A pitcher, two in the infield and two in the outfield.